-- LO.6.1 A Technical Delegate must not be an exhibitor, judge (except as allowed by the rules), Driver, Course Designer, Organizer or Manager on the grounds where the competition is being held. - LO.6.2 A Technical Delegate must not officiate at any competition in which a member of his immediate family, a person living under the same roof, or a person with whom he has a financial relationship, clients or trainers are competing, unless an emergency necessitates the replacement of the designated Technical Delegate.
+- LO.6.1 A Technical Delegate must not be an exhibitor, judge (except as allowed by the rules), Driver, Course Designer, Organizer or Manager on the grounds where the competition is being held. - LO.6.2 A Technical Delegate must not officiate at any competition in which a member of his immediate family, a person living under the same roof, or a person with whom he has a financial relationship.
 The TD must not officiate anyone who has been instructed by that TD within a period of 30 days prior to the competition, except for a group clinic.